statisticalbiotechnology/cb2030/questions/pca.md

 1. Can you explain more about the relationship between PCA and SVD?
 > Yes I can.

+## Singular Value Decomposition

+1. **(4 votes)** I found it hard to understand what the three matrices in the SVD represented.
+Could you explain this a bit more?
+> Not very much more than i.e. the description in Kluwer et al. Hopefully this will become clear after the seminar.

 ## Eigenvectors and Eigenvalues

-1. In what circumstances are we interested in the properties of "eigenpatients", rather than "eigengenes"?
+1. **(5 votes)** In what circumstances are we interested in the properties of "eigenpatients", rather than "eigengenes"?
-> The eigen patient contains the variation within the patients, e.g. the first eigen patient contains the most descriptive difference between the patients.
-So the eigen patient is a vector containing one value per gene that gives the relative weight of that gene.
+> The eigenpatient contains the variation within the patients, e.g. the first eigenpatient contains the most descriptive difference between the patients.
+So the eigenpatient is a vector containing one value per gene that gives the relative weight of that gene.
 Conversely, the eigengenes contains the variation within the genes, e.g. the first eigengene contains the most descriptive difference between the genes.
 So the eigengene is a vector containing one value per patient that gives the relative weight of that patient.

-1. I did not understand what we should extract from SVD.
+1. **(5 votes)** I did not understand what we should extract from SVD.
 I understand we can see the single value matrix as the equivalent of PCA "explained variance", but what do we do then?
 Do we take the corresponding eigenassay column or the eigengene row for further analysis?
 Honestly, I don't understand what is contained in the other two matrices defined in SVD.
 > Right, it might be a bit abstract at first.
 I will try to run some examples during the seminar, if you were not convinced by the examples in the video.

-1. What exactly is S and why is it a diagonal matrix?
+1. **(3 votes)** What exactly is S and why is it a diagonal matrix?
-Why is the Eigen gene matrix transposed?
+Why is the Eigengene matrix transposed?
 > The S matrix is a diagonal matrix containing the eigenvalues.
+The eigengene matrix is transposed as it is the way it comes out from a SVD.

 1. Do the Eigengenes and Eigensamples with their values actually exist in the data (= are there samples and genes which have exactly those values) or are those hypothetical 'genes' and 'samples' which describe the variance across the dataset?
 > No, there is no individual sample or gene that takes the same shape as the eigengene.
 They are an average behavior across all genes/samples.